RoverLiu/voice-based-UI/README.md

 4. catkin_build
 ```
 One thing to notice, the bnf file defines the keywordes to identify.
 Modify that if you need.

+# run
+Run the user interface through: roslaunch xfei UI.launch

+Detailed functions, such as wakeup, recognition, and voice regeneration could be tested seperately by modify the cmake file and main file.

 ## common error
 error code 25000 : Library did not load correctly